JK-Tech24/MSc-AI-ePortfolio/Research-Methods-and-Professional-Practice/index.md

 title: Research Methods and Professional Practice
 ---

-Welcome to my module e-portfolio.
+Welcome to my module 📚 Research Methods and Professional Practice e-portfolio.
 This includes collaborative discussions, reflective activities, worksheets, and more.

 ---